Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

 Connect both MakerBeams to the frame:

-* Fasten the MakerBeams with their 45° brackets to the bolts in the frame with two lock nuts each.
+* Fasten the MakerBeams with their 45° brackets to the frame with two lock nuts each.
 Ensure that the MakerBeams lean towards the Stepper Brick.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step3_350.jpg
    :scale: 100 %